Ex-Google, LinkedIn, Intuit, BMW

 Audit

-We begin by auditing the product experience to identify areas where motion can meaningfully improve usability, clarity, and emotion.
+I begin by auditing the product experience to identify areas where motion can meaningfully improve usability, clarity, and emotion.
 I assess the interface across five key categories:

 - Spatial design, to guide the eye and establish clear hierarchies through movement.